phrohdoh/easage/README.md

 ## Running

-Included in this source tree are two example command-line applications that use `easage`:
+Included in this source tree are three example command-line applications that use `easage`:

 * bigread (prints out metadata given a single .big filepath)
 * bigpack (recursively packages a directory into a .big file [run with the `help` command])
+* bigextract (extracts an archive's contents into a directory)

 ```sh
 cargo run --bin bigread --release -- path/to/a/file.big